 Consider Investing In Your Equipment

-Lately, has your business been eyeballing that piece of equipment?
-Small businesses often are on the lookout for ways to save, so the idea of purchasing a new piece equipment may seem daunting.
-However, investing in equipment can actually lead into increases in profitability, since they help increase worker productivity, sales, and savings.
+Has your business been eyeballing a piece of equipment lately?
+Small businesses often are on the lookout for ways to save, so the idea of purchasing a new piece of equipment may seem daunting.
+However, investing in equipment can actually lead into increases in profitability since they help increase worker productivity, sales, and savings.
 It can also help your business enter new markets, extend its product/service-line, and grow its customer base.

 Can your business benefit from making money off your equipment now and wait 90 days before making its first full payment?
 If you answered yes, consider our latest 90-day deferral program.